devonjones/openforge-tutorials/sets/README.md

 #### Pin Vice
 I use the pin vice all the time.
 Basically it's a mini drill that you turn with your hands that has very tiny bits.
 For anything that I print that uses filament as a joint or a rivet, having a drill that's a little larger then a 1.75mm piece of filament is super useful, but I find a ton of other uses for it in both 3d printing, and for miniatures.
 This isn't critical equipment, but it's really pretty useful to have.

-Here's a [reasonably cheap one](http://amzn.to/2BjyIPu) and one that has a [ton of bits](http://amzn.to/2BklUbt).
+Here's a [reasonably cheap one](https://amzn.to/3JQIWcP) and one that has a [ton of bits](http://amzn.to/2BklUbt).
 A variety of bits is really worth it.
 In fact, I really did actually order the second one from amazon while writing this.
 Seriously.

+Since I originally wrote this, a new device called the [Wowstick](https://amzn.to/42keoHX) has hit the market.
+A USB-C powered pen sized drill.
+It's fantasic, I pretty much never use my pin vices anymore with one.

 #### Flush Cutters
 Here's a cheap set from [amazon](http://amzn.to/2BkOkCf).
 Cheap snips generally are softer, so their blade is more easily destroyed.
 So long as you **only** use this on plastic, you can go as cheap as you want.